Azure/azure-sdk-for-js/documentation/writing_tests.md

 ### Using conditionals

 Ideally, each test case should only have one possible behavior.
 To minimize unexpected outcomes, conditionals should be avoided.
 The only case in which conditionals are encouraged is to specify when to skip a test.
-Some tests might only run in a browser, or only run in NodeJS, or only run live (no record or playback), for this purpose, conditionals can be used.
+Some tests might only run in a browser, or only run in NodeJS, or only run live (no record or playback).
+Conditionals can provide immediate clarity of when a test might or might not run.
 For example:

 ```ts
 import { isNode } from "@azure/core-http";